infusephp/framework/README.md

 ## What is Infuse Framework?

 Infuse Framework is a tool for building modern web applications.
 It is built on top of [infuse/libs](https://github.com/infusephp/libs).
-The goal of this framework is scalability through a simple modular design.
+The goal of this framework is scalability and an increase in developer productivity through a simple modular design.

 ## Features